 Deaths of despair -- suicide, drug and alcohol poisoning, and alcoholic liver disease-are at their highest rate in recorded history, according to the Centers for Disease Control and Prevention (CDC).
-In Newton County, the average rate of death due despair was 41.1 people every 100,000 people in 2020, a number that has steadily risen since 2010, when it was 29.5 people per every 100,000 people.
-This is most common among white males with four-year degrees.
+The below chart demonstrates these rates, as occurring for every 100,000 people.